lucamotion/kaltsit/README.md

 new UserOption("player", true).useTransformer(playerTransformer);
 ```

-Not only can you now easily transform a User to a Player, but the value in `CommandContext.options` will also correctly reflect the output of the transformer - it will be typed `Player` instead of `UserResolvable`.
+Kaltsit will execute the transformer when parsing the options, and the type of `CommandContext.options` will be changed to reflect the transformer's output.

 ### Preconditions